giovannini96/giovannini96/README.md

 </h3>

 <p align="center">
-  In a world of frameworks, understand the fundamentals.
+  In a world of frameworks and AI, understand the fundamentals.
 </p>

 <p align="center">